WalletScrutiny/WalletScrutinyCom/_hardware/cmcmbc.safewalletpro.md

 - https://www.facebook.com/cmcmglobal/

 ---

+## Updated Review 2022-11-25

+While there are a few scattered headlines on the internet involving Cheetah releasing a "SafeWallet Pro," the articles refer to the product as a *mobile app.* [One site](https://www.prnewswire.com/news-releases/cheetah-mobile-releases-safewallet-cryptocurrenc) that linked to the app [on Google Play](https://play.google.com/store/apps/details?id=com.cmcm.blockchain.bitcoin.ethereum.safewallet) returned a "not found" page.

+[cmcm.com](https://www.cmcm.com/en/) is still accessible, although it now only appears to be offering "AI-driven Robotic Solutions."
+There's no indication that this product has ever come into production.
+Because of this, we mark this wallet as **vaporware.**

+## Old Review

 **⚠️ Note:** Cheetah Mobile Inc. was reportedly involved in [corporate irregularities](https://finance.yahoo.com/news/prescience-point-claims-cheetah-mobile-134910547.html) and other [allegations](https://www.buzzfeednews.com/article/craigsilverman/android-apps-cheetah-mobile-kika-kochava-ad-fraud).
 The company has two domains associated with SafeWallet, cmcm.com and [cmcmbc.com](https://web.archive.org/web/20180309162424/https://www.cmcmbc.com/en-us/).
 The latter of which, is no longer available.
 It is Cheetah Mobile Blockchain Research Lab's website.